becarpenter/book6/2. IPv6 Basic Technology/Addresses.md

  - A fixed ULA used for transactions within the enterprise
  - A second fixed GUA under a different prefix, with a DNS entry, for backup

+You may see multiple temporary GUA addresses with random IID when you have some long-running TCP sessions e.g. ssh and your OS created new addresses while the session(s) where up and running.

 However, making the last two settings work smoothly can be challenging and is discussed in [6.
 Multi-prefix operation](../6.%20Management%20and%20Operations/Multi-prefix%20operation.md).

 ### Anycast addresses